My On-Line Publications

 LIFEBOATS, LAUNCH TIMES, LIST AND TRIM – Part I

-explores the differences between those works, and looks at a few matters that may have been overlooked, possibly
+the differences between those works, and looks at a few matters that may have been overlooked, possibly misinterpreted, or

 LIFEBOATS, LAUNCH TIMES, LIST AND TRIM – Part II